 An investment property can become a steady source of passive income; you can continue earning income by renting out the investment property and potentially turn property management into a second job or even your full-time career.
-The following tips can help you assess your financing options and may help you secure your investment property with greater control and more flexibility over your financial obligations.
+The following tips can help you assess your financing options and may help you secure and grow property with greater control and more flexibility over your financial obligations.

 Avoid Credit Card Financing